-Worldly Melancholy is Defeated by Spiritual Joy
+Worldly Melancholy Is Defeated By Spiritual Joy

 Worldly Melancholy then arrives.
 She is dressed in black with black polish upon her fingernails, matching her raven-black hair, but contrasting dramatically with the deathly pallor of her skin.
 Her manner is languid and depressed.
 She speaks to the soul in tones of infinite weariness: